parker-group/Kinshasa_EO/OVERVIEW_KinshasaEO.md

 # 🌍 Overview of Earth Observation data processing for Kinshasa, DRC

-This project integrates remote sensing (satellite) and weather station data for Kinshasa, Democratic Republic of Congo, to support spatiotemporal analyses of environmental conditions relevant to health.
+This project uses remote sensing (satellite) and weather station data for Kinshasa, Democratic Republic of Congo (DRC), to support spatiotemporal analyses of environmental conditions relevant to health.
-For a description of the remote sensing data sources and the science behind them, see this document: [`Remote Sensing Data Descriptions`](https://github.com/parker-group/Kinshasa_EO/blob/main/EO_Products.odt)
+For a brief description of the remote sensing data sources and the science behind them, see this document: [`Remote Sensing Data Descriptions`](https://github.com/parker-group/Kinshasa_EO/blob/main/EO_Products.odt)

 ---